KaTeX/KaTeX/CONTRIBUTING.md

 In general, try to make your code blend in with the surrounding code.

+## CLA

+In order to contribute to KaTeX, you must first sign the CLA, found at www.khanacademy.org/r/cla

 ## License

 KaTeX is licenced under the [MIT License](http://opensource.org/licenses/MIT).